Muslim Alliance for Sexual and Gender Diversity: Retreat

-The first project of MASGD was an LGBT Muslim Retreat.
+The first project of MASGD was an LGBTQ+ Muslim Retreat.
 The first Retreat was held in 2011, under the auspices of the Queer Muslim Working Group.
 Since then, the Retreat has been held each May.
-In 2013, the Retreat welcomed a total of 85 adults, including both LGBTQ Muslims and their partners.
+In 2013, the Retreat welcomed a total of 85 adults, including both LGBTQ+ Muslims and their partners.
+In 2023, MASGD hosted its first Black QTM retreat.